-The main focus of the project is in wintering and staging grounds of the population in south-eastern Europe.
-The project is implementing the recommendations of the International Single Species Action Plan for the species, and it is a direct follow-up project of the previous LIFE project “Conservation of the LWfG on the European migration route” in 2005-2009.
+The main focus of the project was in wintering and staging grounds of the population in south-eastern Europe.
+The project implemented the recommendations of the International Single Species Action Plan for the species, and it was a direct follow-up project of the previous LIFE project “Conservation of the LWfG on the European migration route” in 2005-2009.

 - to reduce mortality rates which relate to hunting along the European flyway, considered to date as the most significant threat for the species

 - to provide suitable foraging and roosting habitats for the species in wintering and staging grounds

 - to increase knowledge and awareness of the species in wintering and staging grounds

 - to maximize international co-operation and networking in countries hosting key wintering/staging grounds along the European flyway of the species